-The 1987 Intermediate-Range Nuclear Treaty (INF), agreed by American President Ronald Reagan and the USSR’s General Secretary Mikhail Gorbachev, has been suspended both by the United States and Russia.
+The 1987 Intermediate-Range Nuclear (INF) Treaty, agreed by US president Ronald Reagan and Soviet general secretary Mikhail Gorbachev, has been suspended by both the United States and Russia.
 Vladimir Putin says he will not negotiate the matter, and the treaty’s six-month notice clause means it will be canceled by summer.
 But the treaty was a product of its time – and times change.

-The INF treaty itself consisted of three parts: a Memorandum of Understanding on Data (MOU), a Protocol on Inspections, and a Protocol on Elimination.
-The MOU was a comprehensive exchange on missile and systems agreed to under the Treaty, exchanged on the day of the signing.
+The INF Treaty itself consisted of three parts: a Memorandum of Understanding on Data, a Protocol on Inspections, and a Protocol on Elimination.
+The MoU was a comprehensive exchange on missile and systems agreed to under the treaty, exchanged on the day of the signing.
 For the United States, the INF was exceptionally important because the Russians agreed to scrap their SS-20 mobile nuclear missiles and the US agreed to eliminate its Pershing and nuclear-capable cruise missiles.
 Germany, not a signatory, agreed to eliminate its 72 Pershing missiles, facilitating the deal.
 A total of 2,692 missiles were eliminated.

 The R-500 is based on the Kalibr 3M-14 cruise missile launched from ships or submarines.
 The Russians showed off the Kalibr by using it in Syria and making sure videos were widely distributed in high definition.
 The missile, which flies very low and is guided by a terrain mapping system and Russia’s GLONASS GPS system, is made in the same factory as the Kalibr.